 When you use the couplers and tremulants in the fixed combinations (presets) or in the free combinations (capture system) or by using the thumb piston "0" (cancel) these will change too.
 You can avoid this by using the FA thumb piston.
 As long as this piston is switched on, you can only switch the couplers and tremulants on or off by hand.
 By pushing the FA thumb piston again its function will be switched off again.

 SET

 A thumb piston to program:

-- Free combinations (see under "Using free combinations"). - MIDI-tabs.
+- Free combinations (see under "Using free combinations"). - Stop combinations of the General Crescendo (see under "Using the General Crescendo"). - MIDI-tabs.

 1 thru 8